Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_2/README.md

 -   AXI IIC

-2. After adding all the IPs, the IP Integrator should look like the snapshot below.
+2. After adding all the IPs, the IP integrator  should look like the snapshot below.
 The relative positions of the blocks placed on the canvas might be slightly different.